Manfred Cuntz: Research

+In 2024, Cuntz revisited the topic of habitability for F-star systems in collaboration with then-PhD student Shaan Patel, and Nevin Weinberg, a UTA faculty, based on data from the NASA exoplanet archive.
+They identified numerous planets situated in stellar habitable zones, at least part-time.
+In one case, that is 38 Virginis, the planet is always located in the star’s habitable zone, making this system the best case known to date in the search of life.

+Subsequently, Cuntz and team also explored the reality of moons in M-dwarf systems.
+They found that habitable zone exomoons are highly unlikely in most of those systems due to orbital instabilities initiated by tides, thus significantly limiting the number of potentially habitable objects in our galaxy and the universe at large.
+Evidently, this finding has noticeable implications for possible solutions to the Drake equation, including the Fermi paradox.
+This result also affects our perception of planet K2-18b by further weakening the previously suggested biological interpretation.

 Community involvement

 Cuntz actively participates in education and public outreach (EPO).
 He has worked with The Planetarium at University of Texas at Arlington to create several shows.
 A 45-minute film titled Magnificent Sun, for which Cuntz co-authored the script, is intended to allow "the general public to share information and excitement about solar physics."
 Another show, Cosmic CSI: Looking for Life in the Universe, aims to present Cuntz's "research in astrobiology to the rest of the community."
 Additionally, he was the Principal Investigator for the development of a 3-D planetarium film "based on NASA's research and outreach mission, Stratospheric Observatory for Infrared Astronomy, or SOFIA."